acolter/cleaningdata/CodeBook.md

 Removed all the "-" and "()" out of the column names.

 Converted all feature columns to values in a measurement column using gather().
 Did this to, frankly, make it easier to calculate the average of the measurements.
-This makes the tidy data set long instead of wide (which is allowed according to the project assignment.
+This makes the tidy data set long instead of wide (which is allowed according to the project assignment.)

 Mashed the subject, activity and measurement column together to make it possible to calculate the average of the measurement value.
 Used mutate(), group_by(), summarize(), and separate().

-Changed the subject variable class to numeric to and arranged the tidy data set by subject.
+Changed the name of the mean value column to "average".

 Used write.table(tidy, file="tidy.txt", row.names=FALSE) to create the tidy data set file.